VAIBHAV-2303/ImageStitching/Readme.md

 ## Description

 An image stitching algorithm which uses SIFT features to find matches between the images and then compute the homography matrix.
-Then the right image is aligned in the plane of the left image.
+Using this matrix, the right image is aligned in the plane of the left image.
 Then again using SIFT features matching, the 2 images are blended and finally to smooth the seam generated between the 2 images, alpha feathering is used.

 ## How To

-* Run the game:
+* Run the code:
 	```console
 	bar@foo:~$ python3 stitchy.py <path to left image> <path to right image>
 	```